TheNounProject/CollectionView/Guides/Basic Setup.md

 The delegate is an optional object that allows customizing display and interactions with your content.
 The most common use is responding to selection of cells.

+---

+## Installation & Import
+CollectionView isn't currently provided through any package managers.
+Clone or donwload the repo and add it to your project by dragging the CollectionView xCode project to your project.

+Import `CollectionView` to start building.
+When referencing classes in interface builder you will need to set the module to CollectionView as well.

 ## Creating a Collection View